tencentyun/intlcloud-documents/product/计算/云服务器/故障处理/性能相关/带宽利用率过高_intl.md

  - Barad_agent: Monitoring component process
  - secu-tcs-agent: Security component process

 4. If it is a normal business progress, analyze whether there is a large number of network visits, and whether you can break the resource bottleneck of network bandwidth by compressing files.
 Otherwise, you are advised to upgrade the instance.
-For how to upgrade bandwidth configurations, please see [Changing Configurations](https://cloud.tencent.com/document/product/644/12629).